AmyYukiBlip/AmyYukiBlip/README.md

 - 👋 Hi, I’m Amz
-- 👀 I’m interested in learning to code 💻
+- 👀 I’m learning to code in JavaScript 💻
-- 🌱 I’m currently learning with CFG & Northcoders ✌️
+- 🌱 I’m currently learning with Northcoders ✌️

 <!---
 AmyYukiBlip/AmyYukiBlip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.